 - At least 50 sample results over the last five seasons are required, and the site must be part of a recent monitoring programme.

-- For estuarine sites monitored for both enterococci and E. coli, the we applies a precautionary approach by assigning the worst result from the two bacterial indicators.
+- For estuarine sites monitored for both enterococci and E. coli, we apply a precautionary approach by assigning the worst result from the two bacterial indicators.

 - Toxic algal data or other factors such as swift river or tidal flows that might make a site unsuitable for swimming are not included.